 On February 8 (email attached), our Acting Director outlined several areas where work stoppage was being implemented at the Bureau.
 He did exclude areas approved by him or required by law.
 We want to ensure that you are aware that statutorily required work and/or work required by law are authorized.

-Your teams are authorized to continue carrying out these responsibilities.
-Any actions or communications with outside parties must be sent to Mark Paoletta, Chief Legal Officer and Daniel Shapiro, Deputy Chief Legal Officer.
+Your teams are authorized to continue carrying out responsibilities.
+Any communications with outside parties must be sent to Mark Paoletta, Chief Legal Officer and Daniel Shapiro, Deputy Chief Legal Officer.